-- Pick the best student bank account - make sure you’re taking advantage of the student bank account with the best interest free overdraft (even if you're already a student, take a look as you can switch and gain) by checking out Money Saving Expert's website
+- Pick the best student bank account - make sure you’re taking advantage of the student bank account with the best interest free overdraft (even if you're already a student, take a look as you can switch and gain) by checking out Money Saving Expert's website.

 - Avoid credit and store cards - if you don't have an income you can't repay the debts which means the interest will compound and build quickly leaving you owing serious cash.
 For example, a debt of £1500 on a credit card with a rate of 15.9% over 9 months could mean you having to pay £176 in interest alone.

 - Get help with health costs - students are not automatically exempt from paying for health costs such as prescriptions and dental charges.
 But you can apply for help on the basis of your low income.
 To do so you need to fill in a HC1 form.
-Ring 0845 610 1112 for a copy.

-- Get discounts using your institution ID card, or other, free, student discount schemes like Unidays and Student Beans.
+- Get discounts using your institution ID card or other free student discount schemes like Unidays and Student Beans.

 - Make sure your tenancy deposit is protected - this may not save you money right now but it could when you come to move out.
 By law, deposits must be put into a tenancy deposit protection scheme.